Create Lasting Change — Couples Coaching Programme

 Communication

-Third Intensive — Communicate differently
+Third intensive — Communicate differently

 When the resentment work is largely behind you, the focus shifts to how you communicate — especially during difficult moments.
 The communication tools guide is introduced here: a practical document with specific tools to reach for when conversations get hard between sessions.
 Between-session support remains available before the fourth session if needed.